IMPORTANT: 911 Address Verification and Update Information

 Truespeed services are sold on the following basis and will be subject to the Early Cancellation Fee (ECF) detailed in section 2.09.

-(a) Home Phone Term Contracts ECF will apply on all contracts (1-year).
-The contract is one year.
+(a) Home Phone Term Contracts ECF will apply on all contracts where relevant.
 The Term of the contract shall also serve as a rate guarantee to the Subscriber whereby the Monthly Service Fee (MSF) cannot be increased by Truespeed for the entire term.
 Customer may change plans throughout the term but may be required to pay a fee to compensate for promotions received by the Customer who would have otherwise not received them.
-The cancellation fee shall be .00 per month for each month remaining in the contract.
+The cancellation fee shall be 50% of the sum of the monthly fees remaining in the contract.

 2.06 Truespeed’s Right to Refuse to Provide Services